mz2/Syncpoint-API/README.md

 You need to have three prerequisites. iOS dev chops, Node.js (>=0.6.0) and Apache CouchDB (>=1.2.0).
 You can get hosted CouchDB free at [IrisCouch](http://www.iriscouch.com) or [Cloudant](http://www.cloudant.com).
 Once you have your cloud CouchDB url, and you have installed node.js, you can use the Node Package Manager to install Syncpoint:

-    npm install -g syncpoint
+    npm install syncpoint
-    npm start -g syncpoint
+    npm start syncpoint

-(You can leave off the -g and Syncpoint will be installed in your current working directory.)
+Syncpoint will be installed in your current working directory, under `node_modules`.
 Alternatively if you want to contribute, you can install via git:

     git clone git://github.com/couchbaselabs/Syncpoint-API.git
     cd Syncpoint-API